carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 and `patent license`_.
 When you contribute code to the LLVM project, you license it under these terms.

+In certain circumstances, code licensed under other licenses can be added to the codebase.
+However, this may only be done with approval of the LLVM Foundation Board of Directors, and contributors should plan for the approval process to take at least 4-6 weeks.
+If you would like to contribute code under a different license, please create a Phabricator review with the code you want to contribute and email board@llvm.org requesting a review.

 If you have questions or comments about these topics, please contact the `LLVM Developer's Mailing List <mailto:llvm-dev@lists.llvm.org>`_.
 However, please realize that most compiler developers are not lawyers, and therefore you